hopara-io/react-sample/README.md

 REACT_APP_CLIENT_SECRET="your-hopara-client-secret"
 ```

-#### Note:
-> For production environment we recommend to get the `access token` on the server side to keep your credetials safe.
+> :warning: For production environment we recommend to get the `access token` on the server side to keep your credetials safe.

 So you be able to start the app instance easily with the `start script`: